Reds vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have won 65.4% of the games this season when they were favored on the moneyline (17-9).
+- The Reds have won 63% of the games this season when they were the moneyline favorite (17-10).

-- Cincinnati has played as moneyline favorites of -175 or shorter in only two games this season, which it won both.
+- Cincinnati has never played a game this season with moneyline odds of -225 or shorter.

-- The Reds have an implied moneyline win probability of 63.6% in this game.
+- The Reds have an implied moneyline win probability of 69.2% in this contest.

-- Cincinnati has combined with opponents to hit the over on the total 59 times this season for a 59-50-1 record against the over/under.
+- Cincinnati has had an over/under set by oddsmakers 111 times, and have combined with opponents to go over the total in 59 of those games (59-51-1).

-- The Reds have a 6-6-0 record against the spread this season.
+- The Reds have put together a 6-6-0 record ATS this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!